ryyppy/flow-guide/guidelines/README.md

   <a name="type-names--functions"></a><a name="1.2"></a>
   - [1.2](#type-names--functions) **Functions:** Add a `Fn` / `Cb` suffix to mark types as functions / callbacks

-  > We realized that this naming convention was especially beneficial for our functional APIs,
+  > Why?
+We realized that this naming convention was especially beneficial for our functional APIs,
   > which utilize a lot of function composition / currying / mapping etc.

   ```javascript